 “Art enables us to find ourselves and lose ourselves at the same time.”
 Thomas Merton

 Today’s recipe isn’t particularly artistic in any way aside from its simplicity.
-However, in that alone there lies something worth observing and appreciating.
-Fresh cabbage right out of the field, red onion, chile pepper and lime juice mixed together making it a fresh crunchy coleslaw with a south of the border flavor.
+However, in that simplicity alone there lies something worth observing and appreciating.
+Fresh cabbage right out of the field, red onion, chile pepper and lime juice mixed together made into a fresh crunchy coleslaw with a south of the border flavor.
 It makes a perfect side dish to fish tacos.

 I have been reflecting more and more on the importance for me to be ever mindful of the little things, the simple things, in order to maintain contact with my happier self.
 Audrey Hepburn has said everyone, every day, “should have at least one exquisite moment.”
 I like that.
 Abby and I had many exquisite moments during our friendship.
 Here, I am trying to recall and relive as many as possible.

 When I met Abby one of the things I first discovered about her was that she wove baskets from wild materials.
 She was self taught and really gifted.
 She knew how to tame a willow branch or maple bark into startling submission.
 My first memory of her basket weaving was of her disappearing into some east Texas brushy area with a silver utility knife and returning with a huge pile of vine.
 Incredibly within an hour she transformed that heap of twig into a tight neatly composed basket shaped out of her imagination.
 I was in awe of her then and I am still in awe of her now.
 She truly was magical.